defano/wyldcard/README.md

 ### Chunks

-In HyperTalk, you can refer to a portion of an expression.
-This is called a _chunk_.
+In HyperTalk, you can refer to a _chunk_ of an expression.

-A script can retrieve or mutate any range of words, characters, lines, or comma-delimited items by specifying them numerically (`line 3 of`), positionally (`the last line of`, `the middle word of`), randomly (`any item of`), or by ordinal (`the third line of`).
+A script can retrieve or mutate any range of words, characters, lines, or comma separated items by specifying them numerically (`line 3 of`), positionally (`the last line of`, `the middle word of`), randomly (`any item of`), or by ordinal (`the third line of`).

-Consider these chunked expressions:
+For example, consider these chunked expressions:

 ```
 the first character of the second word of the last line of field id 24